gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 With the introduction of Workspaces in GitLens 14, we're taking a leap forward in enhancing productivity and streamlining workflows.

 GitKraken Workspaces are a convenient way to group and manage multiple repositories.
 These workspaces are a list of repositories tied to your account, saved on our cloud services, and can be accessed across multiple machines or across the line of GitKraken products.
-They can easily be imported into or created from VSCode workspaces.
+They can easily be imported into or created from VS Code workspaces.

 Please note that while using cloud workspaces requires a free account, shared cloud workspaces, which are shared between GitKraken organizations and teams, require a trial or subscription.
 Shared Workspaces functionality is coming soon to GitLens.

 Workspaces can be accessed in the new GitKraken Workspaces view in the GitLens side bar.
-Alternatively, you can access them by performing a search in the command palette.
+Alternatively, you can access them by performing a search in the Command Palette.

 ### Creating a Workspace

-Creating a Workspace is simple - just tap the '+' button next to the GitKraken Workspaces view title, provide a name, description and provider, and then choose which repositories to add to your new workspace.
+Creating a workspace is simple - just tap the '+' button next to the GitKraken Workspaces view title, provide a name, description and provider, and then choose which repositories to add to your new workspace.

 ### Adding Repositories

 After you've created a cloud workspace, you can always add repositories to it directly by tapping the '+' button next to the workspace.
-And if you want to keep your workspaces and their repositories up-to-date, simply tap the Refresh icon on the GitKraken Workspaces view title.
+And if you want to keep your workspaces and their repositories up-to-date, simply tap the `Refresh` icon on the GitKraken Workspaces view title.

 ### Removing Repositories

-If you need to remove a repository from a workspace, you can do so by right-clicking to open the context menu on the repository you wish to remove and then selecting 'Remove from Workspace'.
+If you need to remove a repository from a workspace, you can do so by right-clicking to open the context menu on the repository you wish to remove and then selecting `Remove from Workspace`.

 ### Locating Repositories

 Sometimes, GitLens can't automatically locate one or more repositories in a GitKraken workspace on your machine.
 In these cases, you can specify the location on local disk of the repositories within the cloud workspace.
-For a single missing repository, you can use the 'Locate Repository' context menu option, or if you have a folder set up for a workspace with multiple repositories on your disk, you can select the 'Locate Repositories' option on the workspace itself and choose the parent folder.
+For a single missing repository, you can use the `Locate Repository` context menu option, or if you have a folder set up for a workspace with multiple repositories on your disk, you can select the `Locate Repositories` option on the workspace itself and choose the parent folder.
 GitLens will then find all repositories within that folder which match repositories in your workspace and link them.

 ### Opening Repositories

-Opening a repository from a Workspace is as easy as tapping the 'Open Repository in New Window' icon.
+Opening a repository from a workspace is as easy as tapping the 'Open Repository in New Window' icon.

-_Pro Tip: If you prefer to open the Workspace in your current window, hold down the ALT/OPTION key on a Mac and click 'Open Repo'._
+_Pro Tip: If you prefer to open the Workspace in your current window, hold down the ALT/OPTION key on a Mac and click the same icon._

 ### Repository indicators and colors